bhanumalhotra123/terraform-begineer-bootcamp-2023/README.md

 `.terraform` directory contains binaries of terraform providers.

+When we used random provider and created a string resource from it we couldn't apply that string as name for s3 bucket as s3 bucket have some naming conventions.
+Then we fixed the string resource to follow the conventions of s3 bucket name.

 ## Issues with Terraform Cloud Login and Gitpod Workspace

 When attempting to run `terraform login` it will launch bash a wiswig view to generate a token.
 However it does not work expected in Gitpod VsCode in the browser.